warmana/cloudant-docs-fork/source/includes/guides/_DesignDocumentManagement.md

 The result is that our map code has been turned into a JSON-compatible string, and included in a Design Document.

 Once the Design Document is saved, Cloudant triggers server-side processes to build the `fetch/by_ts` view.
 It does this by iterating over every document in the database, and sending each one to the Javascript map function.
 The function returns the emitted key/value pair.
 As the iteration continues, each key/value pair is stored in a B-Tree index.
 After the index is built for the first time, subsequent re-indexing is performed only against new and updated documents.
 Deleted documents are de-indexed.
-This time-saving process is known as *incremental MapReduce*, illustrated below:
+This time-saving process is known as *incremental MapReduce*, as shown in the following diagram:

 ![Illustration of Incremental MapReduce](images/DesDocMan00.png)